rasmus-kirk/halo/documents/thesis/06-plonk/05-spec.md

 **Relative Wires**

 An operation is called *relative* if it has $b_g > 0$.
 The last $b_g$ input wires are *relative wires* which are wires from another chip called the *base chip*.
 Thus, they are excluded in $\ctrn_g$ via $\AWire_g$.
 A base chip's constraints will appear immediately after its relative chip[^dupe]. $\Rel_g$ declares the slots or selectors that, the relative chip can reference from its base chip.
-Thus, constructing a relative gate checks that the relative wires must exist in the first row of the base chip's constraints in the declared positions in $\Rel_g$.
+Thus, constructing a relative chip checks that the relative wires must exist in the first row of the base chip's constraints in the declared positions in $\Rel_g$.

 [^dupe]: If different relative chips have the same base chip, there will be duplicate base chip rows such that both relative chips have a copy